How to add custom fonts to your Squarespace website (update 2025)

 To add another custom font, follow the steps above to upload and add a new webfont file to your Custom CSS.

-It’s best to use minimize the number of custom fonts you use on your site since they will contribute to a slower website loading time, so consider using as few fonts as possible.
+It’s best to minimize the number of custom fonts you use on your site as they will contribute to a slower website loading time, so consider using as few fonts as possible.

 How to add an accent font